openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

   * Issuer identification (as prerequisite for trust management)
 * Crypto Suites

-Note that when OID4VP is used, the Wallet and the Verifier can either be remote and in-person.
+Note that when OID4VP is used, the Wallet and the Verifier can either be remote or in-person.

 Assumptions made are the following: